miriamschalamun/RNA_Tricho/README.md

 ```

 ## FPKM count normalization

-Fragments Per Kilobase of transcript per Million mapped reads (FPKM)
-These can also be used for visualizations like PCA and heatmaps
+Fragments Per Kilobase of transcript per Million mapped reads (FPKM) and can also be used for visualizations like PCA and heatmaps.

 ```{r}
 fpkm <- fpkm(dds, robust = T)